shivannis/xandr-docs-public/xandr-docs/articles/monetize/shorten-the-targeted-learn-phase-using-bid-type-reports.md

 The report will show you exactly which placements within a publisher are still in the learn phase by displaying **learn** in the **Bid Type** column.

 > [!IMPORTANT]
-> Visit the Bid Type Definitions in the [Advertiser Reporting](advertiser-reporting.md) page to learn more about bid types in Xandr.
+> Visit the Bid Type Definitions in the [Advertiser Reporting](advertiser-reporting.md) page to learn more about bid types in Microsoft Advertising.

 By analyzing the performance of placements in learn phase, you can begin to derive three main criteria: